Bassell-Iddisah/ConcurQueue/README.md

 ## A multithreaded task dispatch system simulating real-world job submission and processing.

----

 A paragraph that explains what the project does and add SEO words.
 Be specific if needed.

----
 `
-Add a git or visual of how the project works`
+Add a git or visual of how the project works
+`
 ---

 ## 🛠 Features